 - Would I be happy with this appearing on the front page of a national newspaper?

 Assume what you say is permanent.
-Even if you delete an online comment, it could already have been seen by other people and/or re-published on other, unconnected sites.
-It can be easy to say something in the heat of the moment that you will come to regret, and it could remain online permanently for all to see.
-So always think carefully and never make personal comments about someone that you wouldn’t also say in public or to them in person.
+Even if you delete an online comment, it could already have been seen by other people or republished on other sites.
+It’s easy to say something in the heat of the moment that you will come to regret, and it could remain online permanently for all to see.
+Always think carefully and never make personal comments about someone that you wouldn’t also say in public or to them in person.

 Do not assume anything electronic is secure.
 You might be able to delete or recall an email but there’s no guarantee the recipient will.
-Equally, your privacy settings on your social media tools might mean only your accepted “friends” or “followers” can see the things you say, but there is no guarantee that they will not pass them on outside your trusted circles.
+Your privacy settings on social media might mean only your “friends” or “followers” can see the things you say, but there is no guarantee that they will not pass them on outside your trusted circles.
 Equally, be careful about any personal details you share online – again, assume anything you share about yourself is in the public domain.

 Social media does not change our fundamental understanding about confidentiality across the whole life of the Church.
-When telling a story about a situation that involves someone else, always ask yourself, “Is this my story to tell?”
-Would it cause distress, inconvenience, upset or embarrassment to others if they found out you had shared in this way?
-If in any doubt, do not share it online.
-Equally, be careful when copying others into an email which has gone backwards and forwards a couple of times – there may be confidential information earlier in the correspondence.
+When telling a story that involves someone else, always ask yourself, “Is this my story to tell?”
+Would it cause distress, inconvenience or embarrassment to others if they found out you had shared?
+If in any doubt, do not share it.
+Similarly, be careful when copying others into an email which has gone backwards and forwards a couple of times – there may be confidential information earlier in the correspondence.

 Remember that the distinction between public and private lives is increasingly blurred.
-If you are a member of the clergy, anything you do or say in the public domain will be interpreted by the public as being representative of the Church – even if you feel you are speaking in a personal capacity rather than an official one.
+If you are a member of the clergy, anything you do or say in the public domain will be interpreted as being representative of the Church – even if you feel you are speaking in a personal capacity.
 A good name is easily lost, and the reputational damage caused may be widespread.
-Be aware that controversial or sensitive comments you make may attract attention of the media.
+Be aware that controversial or sensitive comments may attract attention of the media.
 If in doubt, take advice, but please remember that you are responsible for your online activities.

 8. Children and young people

 Maintain clear boundaries.
 Remember that the law and diocesan safeguarding policy apply in your communications with children and young people – you should not exchange private messages with young people via social media and should not accept “friend requests” from young people without due consideration.
-If your youth work includes an element of social media, try to keep all your communications public and only send messages to whole groups, rather than to individuals.
-Please be aware that sharing photographs of children and young people online can put them at risk of harm.
+If your youth work includes an element of social media, keep your communications public and send messages to whole groups, rather than individuals.
+Sharing photographs of children and young people online can put them at risk of harm.
 If in doubt, don’t.

 9. Courtesy and respect